joric/oneliners/README.md

         0
 ```

 This is 1-symbol solution.
 Notice no return operator here, can be `pass`, as function returns None.
-You can also write:
+You can also do:

 ```python
 class Solution:isStrictlyPalindromic=not_